Bassamkhalid011/Bassamkhalid011/README.md

 # Hi there 👋

 - 🌱 I’m currently learning Java,C++ and python.
--- Trying to learn new thins.
+-- Trying to learn new things.

 ---